FeelsDEX/feels-floor-sim/docs/100_simulation_model.md

 - Price sensitivity: Lower (willing to pay for immediacy)
 - Strategy adaptation: Respond to fee changes and market structure

-**Liquidity Providers** add capital to earn fees through position fee accrual (~98.5% of swap fees).
-They must consider impermanent loss and fee collection rates.
+**Liquidity Providers** add capital to maintain tight spreads.
+With the majority of fees funneled into the Buffer, LP incentives rely on the residual fee share plus any supplemental rewards.
 Their participation directly affects market efficiency and trading spreads:
 - Position size distribution: Based on capital allocation models and fee earning expectations
 - Duration: Range from hours to months depending on returns and fee accrual rates
 - Fee sensitivity: High sensitivity to actual fee rates (since they receive most fees)